Features

 In this force-fed fairytale spin on a helpless woman deprived of food and water, Terri Schiavo didn't die.
 Neither did she pass on when she gave up the spirit on March 31, 2005.
 No matter what anyone else thought, she was simply "at peace" on that day.

-A marker on Terri Schiavo's grave at Sylvan Abbey Memorial Park in Clearwater, says she "departed this earth" on February 25, 1990 and that she was "at peace" on March 31, 2005.
+a marker on Terri Schiavo's grave at Sylvan abbey Memorial Park in Clearwater, says she "departed this earth" on February 25, 1990 and that she was "at peace" on March 31, 2005.

 Defiant even now, the words of her husband: "I kept my promise"–a reference to his letting her die rather than live--will see Terri through eternity.